Frequently Asked Questions

 We do our very best to place our Texas dogs into adoptive homes before they arrive into Canada.
 This ensures that they have a safe and loving place to go after their long journey up to Ontario.
 Read more about our adoption probation period.

 Dogs located in Ontario: To minimize the disruption to the lives of the dogs and our foster families, and to ensure safety, virtual Meet & Greets may be offered to eligible applicants for dogs fostered in Ontario only.
+In-person Meet & Greets are assessed on a case-by-case basis.
 Occasionally we will host adoption events, in which anybody is welcome to come by and meet the dogs.
 Dog-dog introductions will not be allowed at these events.
 All adoptions have a 15 day probation period.

 We are very proud to say that we have a 97% adoption success rate, with over 900 adoptions!